testdouble/suture/README.md

 for two reasons:

-* running the characterization tests against the legacy code path will ensure the test environment has the data needed to behave the same way as when it was recorded (it may be appropriate to take a snapshot of the database before you start recording and load it before you run your tests)
+* running the characterization tests against the legacy code path will ensure that the test environment has the data needed to behave the same way as when it was recorded (it may be appropriate to take a snapshot of the database before you start recording and load it before you run your tests)